 The Need for Permanent Status

-The name ‘cemetery’ or ‘memorial park’ might imply that pet cemeteries are similarly regulated as human cemeteries – THEY ARE NOT.
-Most pet cemeteries have NO legal permanent status, and are privately held.
+The name ‘cemetery’ or ‘memorial park’ imply that pet cemeteries are similarly regulated as human cemeteries; THEY ARE NOT.
+Most pet cemeteries in the USA and internationally are privately held and have NO legal permanent status.

-History holds many incidents of pet cemetery owners selling their land.
-This often entails attempting to contact pet owners before remains are disinterred so that they can be reclaimed, otherwise, remains may be put into a mass grave.
+History holds many incidents of pet cemetery owners selling their cemetery land to developers.
+This often entails attempting to contact ‘pet owners’ before their pet’s remains are disinterred so that they can be reclaimed, otherwise the remains may be put into a mass grave.
 The whole notion of a green burial coincides with preserving the land in perpetuity, i.e., acquiring permanent legal status.